Out-of-Hospital Medical Direction and the Intervener Physician

 If the private physician is present (as may occur in a physician's office) and assumes responsibility for the patient's care:

 The out-of-hospital provider should defer to the orders of the private physician.
-On-line medical direction, if that capability exists, should be contacted for record keeping purposes.
+On-line medical direction, if that capability exists, should be contacted for record keeping purposes and possible collaboration with the treating physician.

 If an intervener physician is present and on-line medical direction is not available: